 St James School and St James the Apostle Parish share the same patron saint and the same grounds.
 Being in close proximity to the church, parish hall and presbytery brings many benefits.
-We get to see Fr Leon and Parishioners frequently and we have access for visits to the Church for prayer, Masses, Liturgies and quiet times.
+We get to see Fr Brian and Parishioners frequently and we have access for visits to the Church for prayer, Masses, Liturgies and quiet times.
 We use the Parish Hall for Sacrament celebrations and it is a large convenient space for performances, drama lessons and inside PE lessons.

 The Sacramental program is run at the school; the lessons are taught as part of our classroom Religious Education programme, however it is very much a parish celebration: Reconciliation (Year 3), First Communion (Year 4) and Confirmation (Year 6/7 even years).